- Solicitors For Business

 - News & Events

 Contact dermatitis is a painful skin disorder with symptoms that may impair a person’s ability to work, or in the worst cases, prevent them from working altogether.
-By claiming compensation, you can cover the cost of medical treatment and any wages lost due to time out of work during your recovery, as well as securing recompense for the pain and suffering this condition has caused you.
+By claiming compensation, you can cover the cost of medical treatment and any wages lost due to time out of work during your recovery, as well as secure recompense for the pain and suffering this condition has caused you.

 If you think your employer was negligent and this resulted in you contracting dermatitis or another skin disorder, contact our team today to discuss making a claim.
 JMW is highly experienced in helping people who have suffered due to poor working conditions gain the compensation they deserve.